ismailshak/BrickBreaker/README.md

 ## Rules/How To Play

-The aim of the game is destroy all the bricks, that look like this:
+The aim of the game is destroy all the bricks.
+They willlook like this: <br>
 ![Brick Example](https://github.com/ismailshak/BrickBreaker/blob/master/img/tile-set/PNG/blueTile.png "Brick Example")

 Your only weapon is a ball and paddle.
 The ball bounces around the scene and destroys bricks on contact.
-All bricks take one hit to break, except for the grey brick, which needs two:
+All bricks take one hit to break, except for the grey brick, which needs two: <br>
 ![Grey Brick](https://github.com/ismailshak/BrickBreaker/blob/master/img/tile-set/PNG/greyTile.png "Grey Brick")

 Use your paddle to keep the ball in play.
 If the ball falls below your paddle, you lose a life and get 5 points taken off your score.